Morgan Radford

-Morgan Kelly Radford (born November 18, 1987) is an American television news anchor & reporter employed by NBC News as a New York-based correspondent.
+Morgan Kelly Radford (born November 18, 1987) is an American television news anchor and reporter employed by NBC News as a New York–based correspondent.

 Early life and education

 Radford is originally from Greensboro, North Carolina.
 Her mother, Dr. Lily Kelly-Radford, is a former clinical psychologist and current management consultant.
 Radford graduated from Grimsley High School.
 In May 2009, she graduated from Harvard University with honors earning a bachelor's degree in Social Studies and Foreign Language Citations in French and Spanish.
 Later in 2009, she was an intern at CNN for Morning Express with Robin Meade.
 Radford received a Fulbright Scholarship in 2010 where she taught English in Durban, Kwa-Zulu Natal, South Africa.
 During the 2010 World Cup, she was a production assistant for ESPN.

 From 2011 to 2012, Radford attended Columbia University, completing a master's degree in broadcast journalism and was named a Joseph Pulitzer II and Edith Pulitzer Moore Fellow.